laxminarayanan-art/Cognizancee/Task-6/README.md

 :one:<span style="color:orange">This advertisement is for a course that covers CAD basics.Steps will be taken to upload a bunch of new videos according to the difficulty level.

-:two:<span style="color:white">Steps will be taken to provide certificates to students who completes each level of course.
+:two:<span style=" color: white">Steps will be taken to provide certificates to students who complete each level of the course.

-:three:<span style="color:green">Steps will be taken for arranging interactive meeting sessions between beginners and students who completed more than half of the course.
+:three:<span style=" color: green">Steps will be taken for arranging interactive meeting sessions between beginners and students who completed more than half of the course.

-4️⃣:<span style="color:orange">The process of providing subtitles will be taken care of.
+4️⃣:<span style=" color: orange">The process of providing subtitles will be taken care of.

 :five:<span style="color:white">Classes will be taken by the top professors in the country.

-:six:<span style="color:green">Steps will be taken to provide videos in their native language so that it will be more easy for the students.
+:six:<span style=" color: green">Steps will be taken to provide videos in their native language so that it will be easier for the students.

-:seven:<span style="color:orange">After the student completes the entire course a session will organised to guide them for their future steps.
+:seven:<span style=" color: orange">After the student completes the entire course a session will be organized to guide them for their future steps.

 :green_square: :red_square: :green_square: :red_square: :green_square: :red_square: :green_square: :red_square: :green_square: :red_square: :green_square: :red_square: :green_square: :red_square: :green_square: :red_square: :green_square: :red_square: :green_square: